NuBrakes Blog Brake Fluid Flush: Five Signs You May Need One Image

-A brake fluid flush replaces your old brake fluid with new brake fluid and should be done every 30,000 miles or every 2 years to keep your brakes effective.
-When you press down on the brake pedal, brake fluid goes from the master cylinder into the brake lines which activate the brake pistons to apply pressure from the pads to the rotor.
+A brake fluid flush replaces your old brake fluid with a new one and should be done every 30,000 miles or every 2 years to keep your brakes effective.
+When you press down on the brake pedal, brake fluid goes from the master cylinder into the brake lines, activating the brake pistons to apply pressure from the pads to the rotor.

 In a drum brake system, pressurized brake fluid forces a set of brake shoes against drums to stop the wheels.